seoupark1/Stochastic-Control/README.md

 A larger difference was observed in the required control torque.
 The peak commanded torque increased from [12.81, 16.25, 4.88] [Nm] in the Normal case to [38.39, 49.65, 12.25] [Nm] in the Extreme case.

-In the real world, since an actuator has a torque limit, the commanded control from the controller cannot be always applied 100%.
+In the real world, the commanded control cannot always be applied in full because of torque limit.

 ## Experiment 2 - Actuator Saturation